 Our pasta crush: The Everyday Pasta Brand Italians Buy ( & You Should Too)

 In my opinion, it’s mandatory for a good baked ziti to have three cheeses — and this is not the time to be skimpy with how much.
 Use mozzarella because it melts beautifully, Parmesan for depth of flavor, and ricotta for some creaminess.

-Ricotta is the defining cheese of baked ziti and I can't imagine not using it.
-It's downfall is that it can bake up into a dry and grainy layer, and some people work around that by adding an egg to the ricotta or even substituting with cottage cheese.
-I love the flavor of ricotta, though, so I've found that the simple step of folding the ricotta into the pasta and sauce instead of layering it solves the problem and distributes it evenly without any dry bits.
+Ricotta is the defining cheese of baked ziti and I can’t imagine not using it.
+Its downfall is that it can bake up into a dry and grainy layer.
+Some people work around that by adding an egg to the ricotta or even substituting with cottage cheese.
+I love the flavor of ricotta, though, so I’ve found that the simple step of folding the ricotta into the pasta and sauce instead of layering it solves the problem and distributes it evenly without any dry bits.
 Plus, one less ingredient to layer in the baking dish!

 Layering Is Important (but It’s Easy!)

 The first time I made baked ziti, I made distinct layers of ricotta and a thick topping of sauce and mozzarella on the top, but those layers just didn’t work.
 I ended up with dry ricotta and mozzarella that didn’t distribute itself evenly into the whole dish.
 Some bites were just cheese and sauce, and some just pasta.
 So I had to go back to the drawing board.
 After some tinkering, I figured out how to put the whole dish together in a better way: